-The Commission receives no State budget and the only income received by the Commission are the services provided free of charge by the Department.
+The only income received by the Commission are via resources received free of charge by the Department.

 1.3.
 Statement of compliance

 The financial statements of the Commission have been prepared in compliance with section 23 of the Public Finance and Audit Act 1987.